 "This bequest shall be used to create a component fund to be known as the __________________ Fund.
-Distributions may be recommended and made from the Fund subject to the approval of the Clinton County Community Foundation Board. (the "Board") for charitable purposes consistent with those specified in the Governing Instruments as the Board may determine after taking into consideration any suggestions from time to time made to the Foundation by _______________.
+Distributions may be recommended and made from the Fund subject to the approval of the Clinton County Community Foundation Board, a fund of the Community Foundation of Howard County, Inc., (the "Board") for charitable purposes consistent with those specified in the Governing Instruments as the Board may determine after taking into consideration any suggestions from time to time made to the Foundation by _______________.
 It is understood that no successor advisors shall be named by the designated advisors listed above."

 All assets of the Fund shall be assets of the Foundation and not a separate trust.
 The Fund shall be held and administered subject to the provisions of the Governing Instruments, including those provisions that may permit the Foundation's Board to amend, modify or vary any of the purposes, directions, restrictions or conditions set forth herein.

 To be included with options (c) and (d):

 It is agreed that ________% of the distributions from the Fund may be used for such of the Foundation's charitable purposes as the Foundation's Board, in its discretion, may determine.

 These examples are for demonstration purposes.
 Be sure to consult with your professional advisor for guidance relevant to your situation.